 Flow Cytometry acquisition were performed with a BD FACS Canto II (BD Biosciences) where stained DNA were excited by a 488nm laser and emission was collected in a 530/30 nm PMT.
 Flow rate was low and linear amplification were established for the acquisition.

 Data were analyzed using FlowJo v.10.6.1 (Becton Dickinson & Company BD).
-Analysis was performed using one of the univariate cell cycle platform that FlowJo provides, specifically the Watson pragmatic algorithm (Watson et al., 1987) to adjust the data to the model.
+Analysis was performed using one of the univariate cell cycle methods provided by FlowJo, specifically the Watson pragmatic algorithm (Watson et al., 1987) to adjust the data to the model.

 Analysis of photosynthetic activity